 Follow a training plan.
-If you’re new to triathlon, there are many different plans online that you can follow and they will help you gradually build your fitness levels.
-12 weeks is plenty of time to train for a sprint distance for most people.
+If you’re new to triathlon, our training ideas will help you gradually build your fitness levels.
+For most people, 12 weeks is plenty of time to train for a sprint distance.

 Join a club.
 For regular training sessions, advice and tips, why not join The Mid Sussex Tri Club?
 We offer weekly swim, bike and run sessions in Haywards Heath: new members always welcome, from beginners to veterans.
 Visit www.midsussextriclub.com

 Ride/run the route.
-Unfortunately we won't be able to hold our usual course familiarisation day in 2021 because of the ongoing Covid situation.
-However, we'd still recommend checking out the route yourself ahead of race day: see our course details page.
+Our course familiarisation day takes place on 22 May 2022: join us for a guided tour of the bike and run routes.
+If you can't make it, we'd recommend checking out the routes yourself ahead of race day: see our course details page.

 What should I wear?

 This is the main question that first-time triathletes tend to ask.

 A tri suit is an all-in-one vest and shorts with light cycle padding that you can wear for all three parts of the race, so you don't have to get changed.
 If you don't want to fork out for one on your first tri, just wear a swimsuit in the pool and pop on some lycra shorts and a cycle/running top in Transition 1, which you can wear for both the bike and run leg.